Ranviee0/firebase_trpg_db/README.md

 To run this project locally with your own data:

-Step 0: Make sure to have node.js installed and have created a new empty Firestore database.
+Step 0: Make sure to have node.js installed and have created a new empty Firestore database. <br />
-Step 1: Download this repository
+Step 1: Download this repository. <br />
-Step 2: Change the API key in firebase.js to match with your newly created Firestore database.
+Step 2: Change the API key in firebase.js to match with your newly created Firestore database. <br />
-Step 3: cd into the folder, and run the "npm install" command to install all dependencies.
+Step 3: cd into the folder, and run the "npm install" command to install all dependencies. <br />
 Step 4: "npm run dev" to run.